Thertzlor/Revenant/wiki/Options_Documentation.md

 * *default value: true*

 ## strictModifiers
-if true, modifier key checks are exhaustive, for example a macro that needs the shift key pressed will not activate if the control key is also pressed.
+If true, modifier key checks are exhaustive, for example a macro that needs the shift key pressed will not activate if the control key is also pressed.
 * *default value: true*

 ## useHIDKeys